-Secondary outcome measures include the number of PCA attempts in the first 24 h following start of infusion; VAS pain scores at rest at 24 h, 14 days and 6 months after surgery; incidence of postoperative nausea and/or vomiting and use of supplemental analgesics and postoperative antiemetics in the first 24 h; self-reported analgesia use at 14 days and 6 months; duration of hospital stay; shoulder movement assessed by goniometry at 24 h, 14 days and 6 months following surgery; Brief Pain Inventory at 6 months; shoulder function (as measured by the validated31) at 6 months.
-Items from the are also assessed at the first follow-up visit in relation to the previous 7 days.
+Secondary outcome measures include the number of PCA attempts in the first 24 hours following commencement of infusion; VAS pain scores at rest at 24 hours, 14 days and six months after surgery; incidence of post-operative nausea and/or vomiting (PONV) and use of supplemental analgesics and post-operative anti-emetics in the first 24 hours; self-reported analgesia use at 14 days and six months; duration of hospital stay; shoulder movement assessed by goniometry at 24 hours, 14 days and six months following surgery; Brief Pain Inventory at six months; shoulder function (as measured by the validated Oxford Shoulder Score [32]) at six months.
+Items from the Oxford Shoulder Score are also assessed at the first follow-up visit in relation to the previous seven days.
 Following the participant's discharge, the length of stay in hospital is recorded by the research nurse.